AndresMpa/mu-vim/README.md

   </p>
 </div>

-This is a NeoVim and Vim configuration, It has 3 versions actually, one of them is just 1 .vim file, so it's really easy to use and modify; what you see in main branch is more complicated and it's the main config, check the wiki if you want more information;
+This is a NeoVim and Vim configuration, It has 3 versions actually, and one of them is just 1 .vim file, so it's straightforward to use and modify; what you see in the main branch is more complicated and it's the main config, check the wiki if you want more information;
-main config is based on lua, but there's a VimScript based on config.
-This repository contains 3 different branches each one of them have a different config, choose anyone, all of them should work.
-It's recommended to follow this "guide" based on project branches.
+The main config is based on Lua, but there's a VimScript based on config.
+This repository contains 3 different branches each one of them has a different config, choose anyone, and all of them should work.
+You should follow this "guide" based on project branches.

 ## To do